EURECA

 Description:

-The main part of the project was the introduction of renaturalization, or the restoration of natural ecosystem processes.
+The primary aspect of the project involved rewilding and restoration of natural ecosystem processes.
 Activities included meandering, or the creation of meanders and winding bends in a section of the river where it previously ran straight.
-This contributed not only to restoring the river's original character, but also created a more diverse and ecological habitat for flora and fauna.
+This not only helped to restore the river's original character but also provided a more diverse and ecologically rich habitat for flora and fauna.

-In addition, an oxbow lake was restored, providing an additional retention area to hold water during periods of heavy rainfall.
-This gave the river the ability to store water, which had the effect of minimizing the risk of flooding.
+Additionally, an oxbow lake was reinstated, serving as an additional retention area to hold water during periods of heavy rainfall.
+This allowed the river to store water, effectively reducing the risk of flooding.

-A damming penstock was used to control the water level in the river.
-This is a mechanical device that regulates the flow of water and maintains the optimal water level in a given section of the river.
-Thanks to the damming valve, it was possible to precisely adjust the water level to changing weather conditions and prevent possible dangerous flooding.
-The ultimate effect was to increase the safety of the surrounding urban areas.
+A damming penstock was utilized to regulate the water level in the river.
+This mechanical device controlled the flow of water and maintained the optimal water level in a given section of the river.
+Through the damming valve, it became possible to precisely adjust the water level according to changing weather conditions, thus preventing potentially dangerous flooding.
+Ultimately, this enhanced the safety of the surrounding urban areas.

-The investment not only helped create an aesthetically pleasing environment, but was also a response to changing climatic conditions.
-Increasingly frequent and intense rainfall has challenged the city's water systems.
-Work on the Biała River aimed to adapt to these changes by creating a retention reservoir that effectively controls the flow of water, minimizing the risk of flooding.
+The investment not only contributed to the creation of a visually appealing environment but also addressed the challenges posed by changing climatic conditions.
+With increasingly frequent and intense rainfall, the city's water systems were put to the test.
+The work on the Biała River aimed to adapt to these changes by establishing a retention reservoir that effectively managed the flow of water, thereby minimizing the risk of flooding.

-The effects of the work are already visible shortly after the project's completion.
-New species of fish, plants and birds have appeared, and naturally valuable areas have begun to attract residents and tourists.
-Development of infrastructure along the river, such as bicycle paths, restoration of the natural character of the place and creation of green enclaves, made this part of the Biala River a friendly place for Bialystok residents.
+The effects of the project became evident shortly after its completion.
+New species of fish, plants, and birds emerged, while naturally valuable areas began to attract residents and tourists alike.
+Infrastructure development along the river, such as bicycle paths, the restoration of the place's natural character, and the establishment of green spaces, transformed this part of the Biala River into a welcoming environment for Bialystok residents.

-The reconstruction of the Biala River, implemented by the City of Bialystok - was among the three projects awarded in 2022 in the General Directorate for Environmental Protection's competition for the Polish Landscape Award.
+The reconstruction of the Biala River, undertaken by the City of Bialystok, was one of the three projects honoured in 2022 in the General Directorate for Environmental Protection's competition for the Polish Landscape Award.

 Reference links: